sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 When you apply a search query, you can save that view for reuse later.
 However, timestamps are not saved.

 Notice that instances might have different service plans, and consequently different data retention periods that determine the number of days that you have data available for search though the web UI.
 You can only monitor events within your retention period.
-Different [service plans](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-service_plan) have different retention periods.
+Different [service plans](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-service_plan) have different retention periods.

 ## Monitoring global and location-based events
 {: #mon_def_event_type}

 Events can be classified as global or location-based.
 The type of event determines where you must monitor events.

-The common theme for global events is a single, synchronized location where account administrators can monitor certain types of activity across the Cloud.
-Meanwhile, location-based events remain local to the location where a subscribed cloud service is hosted.
-{: note}

-### Global events
-{: #mon_def_global}

-**Global events** report on activity in your account that relate to data and resources that are generally synchronized across all regions.
-{: note}

-The services that users interact with are integrated into the core of the global {{site.data.keyword.cloud_notm}} experience.

-The global domain is set in **Frankfurt**.
+[Learn more]().

 Global events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in Frankfurt.

-For example, when an account administrator invites users to join the account, they can do it from any location in the Cloud.
-They might invite a user that is located in Frankfurt and grant them permissions to work with a service that is provisioned in Dallas.
-Where should the event go?
-The answer is a global domain that is agnostic of origin or location, and where the information is synchronized across all regions.

-Another example, resource controller events are also considered global events in IBM Cloud.
-These events report provisioning and deletion of service instances across the Cloud.
-Although a service instance is created in a specific location, resource controller actions are reported as global events to offer a single view of all the service instances that are provisioned across the account.

-### Location-based events
-{: #mon_def_location}

-**Location-based events** report on activity in your account that is generated by {{site.data.keyword.cloud_notm}} services that are hosted within an {{site.data.keyword.IBM_notm}} data center location, like Dallas or Frankfurt.
-{: note}

-When clients and applications interact with cloud services hosted within a location, location-based events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in that location.
-You view these events by [launching the web UI](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-launch) in that location.
+Location-based events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in the same location where the service is available.

-Location-based events maintain data locality to the services that run in that Cloud location.

-For example, if you provision the {{site.data.keyword.cloudcerts_short}} service in the Frankfurt location, events from that instance will be sent to the {{site.data.keyword.at_full_notm}} instance that is provisioned in Frankfurt.
-If you provision the {{site.data.keyword.cloudcerts_short}} service in the Dallas location, events from that instance will be sent to the {{site.data.keyword.at_full_notm}} instance that is provisioned in Dallas.
-In both cases, events are kept local to the region and location of the subscribed Cloud Service.

 ## Monitoring events through the default view